| | The

 Dearborn, Livonia and Farmington on the west side are a few of the

 pleasant communities convenient to Children’s Hospital.
+Royal

 Oak, a suburb about 15 minutes outside of downtown Detroit, has become